Gnu-Bricoleur/pixel-dungeon/README.md

 - [ ] Check that level of the character is reset after death and retry
 - [ ] Add tomb sprite with funny caption
 - [ ] Make fields into abvandonned living quarters of someone sometimes mabe, leftovers, campfire, crockpot, etc
+- [ ] Make sure that there's always a path down
+- [x] Prevent digging outside of the map
+- [x] Require mining tool to mine

 TODO Game features: